abhilaksh/leadsquared-elementor-forms-integration/README.md

 The field information right now is set up currently to accept:

-a) Field id or Field Shortcode
+1) Field id or Field Shortcode

-b) Any other shortcode,
+2) Any other shortcode,

-c) Any dynamic tag,
+3) Any dynamic tag,

-d) 'FORM_NAME' (without quotes) to input the current form's name
+4) 'FORM_NAME' (without quotes) to input the current form's name

-e) Any string of text
+5) Any string of text

 Good luck!